Building and Testing TypeORM

 npm run pack

-This command will generate you a distribution package tar in the build directory (build/typeorm-x.x.x.tgz).
+This command will generate a distribution package tar in the build directory (build/typeorm-x.x.x.tgz).
 You can copy this tar into your project and run npm install ./typeorm-x.x.x.tgz to bundle your build of TypeORM in your project.

 Running Tests Locally